Wayback Machine

 The Wayback Machine is a digital archive of the World Wide Web founded by the Internet Archive, an American nonprofit organization based in San Francisco, California.

-Launched for public access in 2001, the service allows users to go "back in time" to see how websites looked in the past.
+Launched for public access on October 25, 2001, the service allows users to go "back in time" to see how its catalogued websites looked in the past.

 Founders Brewster Kahle and Bruce Gilliat developed the Wayback Machine to provide "universal access to all knowledge" by preserving archived copies of defunct web pages.

+The name is a reference to the fictional time-traveling device of the same name from the animated cartoon The Adventures of Rocky and Bullwinkle and Friends which ran from 1959 to 1964.
+In a segment of the cartoon titled "Peabody's Improbable History", the characters Mr. Peabody and Sherman use the "Wayback Machine" to travel back in time to witness and participate in famous historical events.

-The Wayback Machine's earliest archives go back at least to 1995, and by the end of 2009, more than 38.2 billion webpages had been saved.
+The Wayback Machine's earliest archives go back at least to 1995; by the end of 2009, more than 38.2 billion webpages had been saved.
 As of October 2025, the Wayback Machine has archived more than 1 trillion web pages and well over 99 petabytes of data.

 History

 The Internet Archive has been archiving cached web pages since at least 1995.
-One of the earliest known pages was archived on May 8, 1995.
+The earliest known page (A landing page for the BBC) was archived by the Wayback Machine on March 1, 1995.

 Internet Archive founders Brewster Kahle and Bruce Gilliat launched the Wayback Machine in San Francisco, California, in October 2001, primarily to address the problem of web content vanishing whenever it gets changed or when a website is shut down.
 The service enables users to see archived versions of web pages across time, which the archive calls a "three-dimensional index".
 Kahle and Gilliat created the machine hoping to archive the entire Internet and provide "universal access to all knowledge".
-The name "Wayback Machine" is a reference to a fictional time-traveling device in the animated cartoon The Adventures of Rocky and Bullwinkle and Friends from the 1960s.
-In a segment of the cartoon entitled "Peabody's Improbable History", the characters Mister Peabody and Sherman use the "Wayback Machine" to travel back in time to witness and participate in famous historical events.

 From 1996 to 2001, the information was kept on digital tape, with Kahle occasionally allowing researchers and scientists to tap into the "clunky" database.
 When the archive reached its fifth anniversary in 2001, it was unveiled and opened to the public in a ceremony at the University of California, Berkeley.
 By the time the Wayback Machine launched, it already contained over 10 billion archived pages.
 The data is stored on the Internet Archive's large cluster of Linux nodes.
 It revisits and archives new versions of websites on occasion (see technical details below).
 Sites can also be captured manually by entering a website's URL into the search box, provided that the website allows the Wayback Machine to "crawl" it and save the data.

+The Internet Archive migrated its customized storage architecture to Sun Open Storage in 2009, and hosts a new data centre in a Sun Modular Datacenter on Sun Microsystems' California campus.